 - 41.1 The Company shall not be wound up except as an unregistered company under Part V of the Insolvency Act 1986 or under the FCA Regulations. - 41.2 Where the Company is to be wound up under the FCA Regulations, such winding up may only be commenced following approval by the FCA.
 The FCA may only give such approval if the ACD provides a statement (following an investigation into the affairs of the Company) either that the Company will be able to meet its liabilities within 12 months of the date of the statement or that the Company will be unable to do so.
-The Company may not be wound up under the FCA Regulations if there is a vacancy in the position of ACD at the relevant time. - 41.3 The Company may be wound up under the FCA Regulations if: - 41.3.1 an extraordinary resolution to that effect is passed by shareholders; or - 41.3.2 the period (if any) fixed for the duration of the Company by the Instrument expires, or an event (if any) occurs on the occurrence of which the Instrument provides that the Company is to be wound up (for example, if the share capital of the Company is below its prescribed minimum); or - 41.3.3 on the date of effect stated in any agreement by the FCA to a request by the ACD for the revocation of the authorisation order in respect of the Company.

-41.4 On the occurrence of any of the above:

-- 41.4.1 The parts of the FCA Regulations and the Instrument relating to Pricing and Dealing and Investment and Borrowing will cease to apply to the Company; - 41.4.2 The Company will cease to issue and cancel shares in the Company and the ACD shall cease to sell or redeem shares or arrange for the Company to issue or cancel them for the Company; - 41.4.3 No transfer of a share shall be registered and no other change to the register shall be made without the sanction of the ACD; - 41.4.4 Where the Company is being wound up, the Company shall cease to carry on its business except in so far as it is beneficial for the winding up of the Company; - 41.4.5 The corporate status and powers of the Company and, subject to the provisions of Sections 41.4.1 and 41.4.4 above, the powers of the ACD shall remain until the Company is dissolved. - 41.4.6 The ACD shall, as soon as practicable after the Company falls to be wound up, notify shareholders of the proposal to wind up the Company, realise the assets and meet the liabilities of the Company and, after paying out or retaining adequate provision for all liabilities properly payable and retaining provision for the costs of winding up, arrange for the Depositary to make one or more interim distributions out of the proceeds remaining (if any) to shareholders proportionately to their rights to participate in the Scheme Property.
-When the ACD has caused all of the Scheme Property to be realised and all of the liabilities of the Company to be realised, the ACD shall arrange for the Depositary to also make a final distribution to shareholders (if any Scheme Property remains to be distributed) on or prior to the date on which the final account is sent to shareholders of any balance remaining in proportion to their holdings in the Company.
+The Company may not be wound up under the FCA Regulations if there is a vacancy in the position of ACD at the relevant time. - 41.3 The Company may be wound up under the FCA Regulations if: - 41.3.1 an extraordinary resolution to that effect is passed by Shareholders; or - 41.3.2 the period (if any) fixed for the duration of the Company by the Instrument expires, or an event (if any) occurs on the occurrence of which the Instrument provides that the Company is to be wound up (for example, if the share capital of the Company is below its prescribed minimum); or - 41.3.3 on the date of effect stated in any agreement by the FCA to a request by the ACD for the revocation of the authorisation order in respect of the Company. - 41.4 On the occurrence of any of the above: - 41.4.1 the parts of the FCA Regulations and the Instrument relating to pricing and dealing and investment and borrowing will cease to apply to the Company; - 41.4.2 the Company will cease to issue and cancel shares in the Company and the ACD shall cease to sell or redeem shares or arrange for the Company to issue or cancel them (except in respect of final cancellation); - 41.4.3 no transfer of a share shall be registered and no other change to the register shall be made without the sanction of the ACD; - 41.4.4 where the Company is being wound up, the Company shall cease to carry on its business except in so far as it is beneficial for the winding up of the Company; - 41.4.5 the corporate status and powers of the Company and, subject to the provisions of Sections 41.4.1 to 41.4.4 above, the powers of the ACD shall remain until the Company is dissolved. - 41.5 The ACD shall, as soon as practicable after the Company falls to be wound up, arrange for all shares in issue to be cancelled, realise the assets and meet the liabilities of the Company and, after paying out or retaining adequate provision for all liabilities properly payable and retaining provision for the costs of winding up, arrange for the Depositary to make one or more interim distributions out of the proceeds remaining (if any) to Shareholders proportionately to their rights to participate in the Scheme Property.
+When the ACD has caused all of the Scheme

+Property to be realised and all of the liabilities of the Company to be realised, the ACD shall arrange for the Depositary to also make a final distribution to Shareholders (if any Scheme Property remains to be distributed) on or prior to the date on which the final account is sent to Shareholders of any balance remaining in proportion to their holdings in the Company.